-This Creamy Cilantro Lime Dressing is packed with bright, fresh flavor and jalapeno and tomatillos for a bold, tangy taste with a little kick. quick Use it on anything from salads and veggies to burritos and quesadillas!
+This Creamy Cilantro Lime Dressing is packed with bright, fresh flavor and jalapeno and tomatillos for a bold, tangy taste with a little kick.
+Use it on anything from salads and veggies to burritos and quesadillas!

 If you have ever been to Cafe Rio or Costa Vida, this dressing is a popular copycat version of their tomatillo ranch dressing.
 Be sure to grab my recipes for Cafe Rio Sweet Pork Barbacoa, Cafe Rio Black Beans and Cilantro Lime Rice, Flour Tortillas, and Pico de Gallo to complete the meal with a big pile of crunchy romaine lettuce for an at home version of their fantastic salad!

-Cilantro Lime Salad Dressing
+You'll love this Cilantro Lime Dressing

 My family obsesses over this easy, creamy dressing that I can whip up in my blender in less than five minutes flat.
 It's herbaceous and punchy with lime juice and tomatillos for a vibrant, clean taste that is balanced by the creamy, smooth mayo and sour cream.

 The packet of ranch mix gives this cilantro lime dressing a major flavor boost while also serving to help thicken the dressing a bit as it sits in the fridge.
 You can make the dressing without the ranch packet and it's still delicious, but we definitely prefer the hint of classic ranch flavor with the Mexican twist of cilantro and jalapenos.